ContextLab/human-memory/README.md

 # Assignments

 All assignments should be submitted via the [course Canvas page](https://canvas.dartmouth.edu/courses/45671) unless otherwise specified.
 Point values are indicated in parentheses.
 Note that all problem sets are graded as credit (1 point) or no credit (0 points).
-To recieve credit for a problem set you must turn in the complete problem set by the due date.
+To receive credit for a problem set you must turn in the complete problem set by the due date.
 (There is no credit for late assignments and/or partially completed assignments.)

 The exam links will become active when they go live (they are not available in advance).
 Exams are open-book and must be completed within 24 hours their respective start times.  **Collaboration and cooperation on problem sets is encouraged, but exams must be completed individually.**